 In nature we observe various signs of illness.
-These signs have been slowly increasing for years and decades, therefore we have to speak of chronic illness: bees and bumblebees dying, loss of insects and plankton, coral bleaching, loss of species in land sea and air.
+These signs have been slowly increasing for years and decades, therefore we have to speak of chronic illness: bees, bumblebees, insects and birds disappearing, loss of fish and plankton, coral bleaching, loss of species in land, sea and air.

 One could naively think that this isn't so bad because it has only just started, and because it hasn't been that long, and because not everything is dead yet.

 Coming from medicine, you see it differently: In chronic disease, the first symptoms and signs often do not signal the beginning of the disease process, but the beginning of the end, the last act: